 Concerns Regarding Accounting or Auditing Matters

-Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if they wish, submit such concerns or complaints in writing to the Company's designated Risk Compliance Officer at AVEO Pharmaceuticals, Inc., Attn: Risk Compliance Officer, One Broadway, 14th Floor, Cambridge, MA 02142, by fax at (617) 649-2394 or by email at firstname.lastname@example.org or may leave a recorded message on the Company's toll free Ethics Hotline, 1-800-517-4035.
-See also "Reporting and Compliance Procedures" below.
+Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if they wish, submit such concerns or complaints in writing to the Company’s designated Risk Compliance Officer at AVEO Pharmaceuticals, Inc., Attn: Risk Compliance Officer, 30 Winter Street, Boston, MA 02108, by fax at (617) 995-4995 or by email at firstname.lastname@example.org or may leave a recorded message on the Company’s toll free Ethics Hotline at 844-989-2843.
+See also, “Reporting and Compliance Procedures” below.
 The Risk Compliance Officer shall: (a) forward such concern or complaint to the Chairman of the Audit Committee, (b) determine, in consultation with the Chairman of the Audit Committee whether, on the basis of the merit of such concern or complaint, it is necessary to conduct an informal inquiry or a formal investigation, (c) if the Risk Compliance Officer and the Chairman of the Audit Committee determine that it is necessary to conduct an informal inquiry or a formal investigation, then conduct such inquiry or investigation and (d) report the results of any such inquiry or investigation, together with a recommendation as to disposition of the matter, to the Audit Committee for action.
-The Audit Committee will evaluate the merits of any concerns or complaints received by it and shall report to the Board whenever any material risks are identified, including specific recommendations regarding proposals for mitigating these risks, as well as relevant considerations relating to the Company's disclosures of these risks.
+The Audit Committee will evaluate the merits of any concerns or complaints received by it and shall report to the Board whenever any material risks are identified, including specific recommendations regarding proposals for mitigating these risks, as well as relevant considerations relating to the Company’s disclosures of these risks.
 Further, the Audit Committee or the Board shall authorize such follow-up actions, if any, as it deems necessary or appropriate to address the substance of the concern or complaint., officers and directors must honestly and accurately report all business transactions.
 You are responsible for the accuracy of your records and reports.
 Accurate information is essential to the Company’s ability to meet legal and regulatory obligations.

 In any event, a record of all complaints and concerns received will be provided to the Audit Committee each fiscal quarter.
 Any such concerns or complaints may also be communicated, confidentially and, if you desire, anonymously, directly to the Chairman of the Audit Committee of the Board of Directors.